San Cosimato

 Description

 Cosimato experienced a busy 15th and 16th century.
 In 1451, a shuffling around of convents of the Clares took place, and Cosimato was re-staffed with nuns from central Italy.
 In 1439, and again in 1456, papal bulls brought Clarison convents under the auspices of the papacy, which resulted in the Pope and the Franciscan order sharing authority over the Clares.
-This lead to a closer relationship between the convent, and Franciscans as a whole, with the papacy, and demonstrated the growing popularity and power of the Franciscan movement.
+This led to a closer relationship between the convent, and Franciscans as a whole, with the papacy, and demonstrated the growing popularity and power of the Franciscan movement.

 A peak of this close relationship with the papacy occurred in 1471, with the patronage of the first Franciscan pope, Pope Sixtus IV.
 Pope Sixtus invested heavily in San Cosimato, supposedly funding a second cloister and a campanile and financing repairs around 1475.
-Sixtus’ building projects and the original medieval façade can still be seen today, in the hospice care unit of Nuova Regina Margharita Ospitale.

-As a result of the patronage of Sixtus and the continued popularity of Franciscanism, San Cosimato experienced a population increase from 12 in 1451, to 70 in 1521.
+Sixtus’s building projects and the original medieval façade can still be seen today, in the hospice care unit of Nuova Regina Margharita hospital.
+As a result of the Sixtus’s patronage and the continued popularity of Franciscanism, San Cosimato experienced a population increase from 12 in 1451 to 70 in 1521.
 Considered models of good behavior, the nuns of Cosimato were often sent to other convents to reform them.

-On a final note, San Cosimato was broken into and robbed during the 1527 sack of Rome.
+Notably, San Cosimato was broken into and robbed during the 1527 sack of Rome.
 Though the nuns sought refuge at San Silvestro in Capite, invaluable records were destroyed during the robbery, significantly affecting the number of primary sources now available on the convent’s history.

 Creator